INN/docs/staffing/onboarding/accounts.md

 ### GitHub

 - To add a user to any of our GitHub teams they need to first create a personal GitHub account.
-- Assuming you know the new team member's account and are logged into GitHub, go to [https://github.com/orgs/INN/teams](https://github.com/orgs/INN/teams) and select the team you want to add the user to.
+- Assuming you know the new team member's account, are logged into GitHub and are an administrator of the INN organization, you can go to [https://github.com/orgs/INN/teams](https://github.com/orgs/INN/teams) and select the team you want to add the user to.
 - Typically we'll add all team members to the "Tech Team" team and then optionally to "Owners" (for core team members) and "Secret" for people with permission to deploy sites/apps to production.